Skip to content

 At a glance:

-• The Autumn Budget announcement today was the first to be revealed by this Labour government and was hotly anticipated
+• The Autumn Budget announcement on 30 October 2024 was the first to be revealed by the new Labour government and was hotly anticipated

 • Chancellor of the Exchequer, Rachel Reeves, was hoping to find £40 billion via tax changes and cost cuts